AmirAloni/DevCon/README.md

 # DevCon

 Node.js Web Application during Development with React, Redux, and MongoDB.
 DevCon is a social network for developers.

+Link to project main page- https://dev-con-net.herokuapp.com/
+Link to my profile in the project - https://dev-con-net.herokuapp.com/profile/5e9d79ffdff32c08a4d73064

 architecture: